Board Members

 Royce E. Ballinger, Ph.D.

-Royce is Professor Emeritus of Biological Sciences at the University of Nebraska-Lincoln.
-Royce has taught over 35 different college courses in his specialty area of ecology and vertebrate zoology and focused his research in the southwestern United States and Mexico.
-After moving to Arizona in 2004 he has continued his study of the desert southwest, including its natiral history and archaeology.
+Royce was Professor Emeritus of Biological Sciences at the University of Nebraska-Lincoln.
+Royce taught over 35 different college courses in his specialty area of ecology and vertebrate zoology and focused his research in the southwestern United States and Mexico.
+Royce was an incredible supporter of Friends of Ironwood Forest.
+Not only did he publish the definitive book on the natural history of the Monument, but he also volunteered on the board for several years.
+Sadly, Royce passed away in November, 2023.

 Gordon Hanson, Tucson